 The Elizabeth Hunter Service and Leadership Award was created in memory of the mother of Dr. Joyce Hunter.
 Elizabeth Hunter was a lifelong advocate of service, hospitality and fostered the leadership skills of both friends and family.
-The award recognizes the outstanding contributions of a graduating student who has contributed to the success of the Graham School of Management through their personal commitment and enthusiasm for the betterment of its student body, academic or co-curricular departments, student organizations, the community and the University as a whole.
+The award recognizes the outstanding contributions of a student who has contributed to the success of the Graham School of Management through their personal commitment and enthusiasm for the betterment of the community and the University as a whole.

-Students may be nominated for the award by Graham School of Management faculty, administrators, staff and other students or may nominate themselves.
+Students may be nominated for the award by Graham School of Management faculty, administrators, staff, other students or may nominate themselves.
 Each nominator is asked to include a paragraph that explains why they feel a given candidate should receive the award.
-Once nominations are received the administrative team of the school will meet to review the nominations and select a recipient.
+Once nominations are received the GSM Scholarship Committee will meet to review the nominations and select a recipient.

 Saint Xavier University has developed the Chicago First Responder Scholarship as a gesture of gratitude for the educational partnership between Saint Xavier University and the Chicago Police Department that began in January 1998.
 Our continued educational partnership with the Chicago Police Department has provided Saint Xavier University a unique and significant service opportunity and responsibility.
 Our academic program assists and guides Chicago First Responders to better serve their community and their profession.
 This partnership exemplifies Saint Xavier University's commitment to supporting Chicago First Responders who make such a difference in our community.
 We are grateful for your service.